wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

 <a target="_blank" href="https://www.techtarget.com/searchcloudcomputing/tip/Get-to-know-Microsoft-Azure-Cosmos-DB-use-cases">BLOG</a>:
 Cosmos began in 2010 as "Project Florence" to provide a globally distributed database service for Microsoft's internal use.
 It was released to the public in 2015 as "Azure DocumentDB" (like AWS), a NoSQL database that stores data in JSON documents for querying using SQL commands.
 In 2017, Azure Cosmos DB is announced with global regions and multiple data models.
-99.999% avilability SLA announced for read/write.
+99.999% read/write avilability SLA announced for mission-critical apps.

 1. Search for service "Cosmos" for a list of services: